gombru/MMSemanticRetrievalDemo/README.md

 loss**, using soft negative captions as negative samples.
 This **differs with the loss used in the papers, which was a Cross-Entropy Loss** to directly regress text embeddings.
 Contrastive loss has lead to significantly better results in later, not published yet, experiments.

-The GloVe model and CNN used in this demo have been trained with the **[InstaCities1M dataset](https://gombru.github.io/2018/08/01/InstaCities1M/)**, so expect a superior performance for queries related to Instagram typical posts and to cities featured in the dataset.
+The GloVe model and CNN used in this demo have been trained with the **[InstaCities1M dataset](https://gombru.github.io/2018/08/01/InstaCities1M/)**, so **expect a superior performance for queries related to Instagram typical posts and to cities featured in the dataset.** Go explore!

 ## Example queries you might try